-I woke up today feeling grateful.
-This has never happened before.
-Occasionally, I wake up smiling, but I usually start the day in neutral or droopy.
+I woke up this morning with a foreign feeling of gratitude.
 The object of my gratitude was my backyard.
 It’s one of the first things I see when I open my eyes.
-I was grateful for feeling grateful, but I also felt a little weird.
-What was going on?
+Why so grateful now?

-I’ve been trying to be a grateful person for five years with little success.
-First I tried keeping a gratitude journal, and then I tried to think about things I am grateful for during my morning meditations.
-I made lists in my head and waited for the feel-good reward that didn’t materialize.
+I’ve been trying to be a grateful person for years with little success.
+I kept a gratitude journal.
+Then I tried to think about things to be grateful for during morning meditations.
+I stuffed my head with gratitude lists and waited for the feel-good reward.
+Nothing.

-Gratitude started surfacing a few weeks ago, surprising me like my one-lick dog Lance does when he gives my an extra kiss.
-I’m happy, confused and wondering what I did to earn the extra affection.
-I think gratitude seeped in when I slowed down, way down, and gave myself space to listen, think and feel.
+Gratitude finally seeped in when I slowed down, way down, and gave myself space to listen, think and feel.
 It’s something I decided to do when my dad died last summer.
 I didn’t want to shut down and rush back to work like I did when my mother died.
 That tactic had long-term, negative consequences.
 My mother died thirty-six years ago, and I still cry every time we drive by a car accident.

 Gratitude took root during nine months of slow living.
 I spend most of my time at home sitting around, reading, writing, gardening and doing household chores.
 Occasionally, I substitute teach at the Atlanta Girls’ School, and I go to yoga class.
 Of all the seeds I planted when I decided to slow down and live with intention, I wasn’t expecting gratitude to germinate.
 I had my mind on peace, forgiveness, and love.
 My fingers were crossed for writing and good mental health.
 And then, out of the blue, I got gratitude, like a lottery winner who forgot about her ticket.